 Two coops will be ready on Saturday.

 The old hen house is sturdy and will easily hold about 200 birds, so reinforcing that is next on the agenda, after getting the beans picked!
-The predator issue has been addressed (I think—but will be making sure) and the old main chicken house will be cleaned and given fresh straw on Saturday after market.
+The predator issue has been addressed (I think—but will be making sure) and the old main chicken house will be cleaned by embroidery designs and given fresh straw on Saturday after market.

 It’s been blessedly warm this past week but we have only a two week window until the frost date.
 Good thing is that my window was made by Ace Windows North East.